- Find a Trail

 Red Hill Park - 7484 Vineyard Ave.

-The Route 66 trailhead is expected to be completed in January 2012 and will be located on the southeast corner of Rt.
+The Route 66 trailhead is located on the southeast corner of Rt.
 66/Foothill Blvd., just east of the bridge.
-Amenities will include restrooms, picnicking and parking.
+Amenities include restrooms, water, picnicking and parking.
 A trailhead at Etiwanda Depot, where the trail intersects Etiwanda Ave, is in design.

 My wife's bad knees mean no cycling, and we both have lower back issues so walking is no fun.
 We've used our Segways around Fontana as well as to Rialto and back, sometimes pulling a trailer for shopping and to carry volunteering equipment.
 The trail east of Citrus Ave was good concrete going, with signals on the main crossings, but we were disappointed to find the trail ending at Cactus Ave.
 There we had to jog a couple of hundred yards on a rough road shoulder to Rialto Ave., where narrow sidewalks complete with utility poles were a hazard.